Choij12/storefront/README.md

 # Application State with Redux
 - Virtual Store Phase 1: For this assignment, you will be starting the process of creating an e-Commerce storefront using React with Redux, coupled with your live API server
 - Continue work on the e-Commerce storefront, breaking up the store into multiple reducers and sharing functionality/data between components.
-- Connect the Virtual Store to an API to retrieve live data from your data source, using thunk to enable asynchronous actions
+- Connect the Virtual Store to an API to retrieve live data from your data source, using thunk to enable asynchronous actions.
+- Complete work on the Virtual Store by adding detail pages for individual products as well as the the cart checkout page.

 ***Phase 1***
 - Today, we begin the first of a 4-Phase build of the storefront application, written in React.
 In this first phase, our goal is to setup the basic scaffolding of the application with initial styling and basic behaviors.
 This initial build sets up the file structure and state management so that we can progressively build this application in a scalable manner.